henrylawson/henrylawson.net/website/_posts/2014-08-18-faster-tests.markdown

 sense at some levels - such as mocking when doing integration testing so some common sense is required.

-Also remember that the above methods are optimizations.
+Also remember that the above methods are optimization's.
 Avoid prematurely optimizing your test suite.
 The primary focus should be to have a test suite that is valuable, simple, explicit and cheap to maintain.
 Applying some of these techniques too early and prematurely optimizing may result in a less